 Setting up a Labuan captive formation business

-Healy Consultants Group PLC will efficiently assist our Client to establish their Labuan captive insurance business and meet all regulatory requirements.
+Healy Consultants Group will efficiently assist our Client to establish their Labuan captive insurance business and meet all regulatory requirements.
 Our services include i) Labuan captive insurance business registration ii) Labuan captive insurance licence application to the Labuan IBFC and LFSA iii) opening a corporate bank account for the business iv) assisting our Client to recruit qualified management personnel v) assisting our Client to obtain work visas for management personnel and vi) assistance with finding office premises.
 Healy Consultants’ local representative will complete all steps on your behalf.
 Our Client is not required to visit Labuan.

 Please refer to this page for more information on Labuan company registration.